 The pendulum and pallet have been simplified considerably on this clock.
 All the critical components are printed except for two ball bearings to support the pallet.
 The pendulum shaft is three segments that drop into position using tapered pegs to hold the position accurately.
-All three shaft components are in one file called pendulum\shafts, or separately as pendulum\shaft\upper, pendulum\shaft\mid, and pendulum\shaft\lower.
-Slightly shorter or longer versions of the middle portion are available as pendulum\shaft\mid\short and pendulum\shaft\mid\long, but you should not need to use these.
+All three shaft components are in one file called pendulum_shaft, or separately as pendulum_shaft_upper, pendulum_shaft_mid, and pendulum_shaft_lower.
+Slightly shorter or longer versions of the middle portion are available as pendulum_shaft_mid_short and pendulum_shaft_mid_long, but you may not need to use these.

 The upper portion of the pendulum shaft is placed on the pallet as shown with 0.4" nuts on each side to hold it in position.
 Orient the shaft as shown so the finial below the bob will be positioned properly.
-The pallet shaft has a diagonal slot so the beat can be changed by moving the pendulum shaft forward or backward.
+The pallet shaft is keyed so the beat can be changed by moving the pendulum shaft forward or backward.
 Start with the shaft centered along the threads.
 Tighten the nuts securely.

 The pendulum bob is a two-piece shell filled with pennies for weights.
 The actual weight is not a significant factor in regulating the time.
 A heavy bob and a light weight bob will both swing at approximately the same rate.
 It needs to have enough momentum to continue swinging during minor disturbances and not so heavy that there is excess friction at the pivot point.
 The bob could be filled with washers, small rocks, or anything that fits.
 Pennies are cheaper than washers and they fit nicely.
 Secure the back of the pendulum bob with two 6x3/4" wood screws.
-The assembled pendulum bob on this clock weighs between 5 and 8 ounces.
+The assembled pendulum bob on this clock weighs between 6 and 8 ounces.
 The bob slides over the lower portion of the pendulum shaft when assembling the clock.
 Two 0.25" nuts are used to set the length of the pendulum to set the rate.
 Start with the nuts positioned near the center of the threads.